gradio-app/gradio/guides/05_chatbots/02_chat_interface_examples.md

 Of course, we could also use the `openai` library directy.
 Here a similar example to the LangChain , but this time with streaming as well:

-**Note**: For quick prototyping, the  [openai-gradio library](https://github.com/gradio-app/openai-gradio) makes it even easier to build chatbots on top of OpenAI models.
+Tip: For quick prototyping, the  <a href='https://github.com/gradio-app/openai-gradio'>openai-gradio library</a> makes it even easier to build chatbots on top of OpenAI models.

 ## Hugging Face `transformers`